smart-edge-open/specs/doc/architecture.md

 The Controller microservices make extensive use of the Go programming language and its runtime libraries.

 The OpenNESS Controller addresses the essential functionalities of a multi-access edge orchestrator and MEC Platform manger as defined in the ETSI MEC Multi-access Edge Computing (MEC): Framework and Reference Architecture.
 In the rest of this document, “OpenNESS Controller Community Edition” will be referred to as “Controller” or “OpenNESS Controller”.

+When OpenNESS Controller interfaces an existing orchastrator like Kubernetes it does not duplicate the implementation of lifecycle management and traffic policy APIs of the Containers but it uses the existing Kubernetes APIs to execute lifecycle management and traffic policy tasks.

 #### Edge Application Onboarding
 OpenNESS user need to use the Controller to onboard and application to the OpenNESS Edge Node.
 OpenNESS support applications that can run in a docker container or Virtual machine.
 Docker image tar.gz and VM image qcow2 are supported.
 The image source link needs to be over HTTPs.
 The image repository can be an external image server or one that can be deployed on the controller.
 The figure below shows the steps involved in application onboarding.